NoUsername/uptester/README.md

 ## Requirements

+If you want to run via docker you only need docker (skip to Docker sub-heading).

 * python (tested with 2.7, should work with 3 as well)
 * virtualenv and virtualenvwrapper (not required but makes it easier to run)